amallesw/amallesw/README.md

 ### Hi there 👋

-I am a 2nd year Data Science major at UC San Diego with a specialization in Business Analytics.
+I'm a junior Data Science Major at UC San Diego.
+Feel free to check out projects in my Github portfolio!
 ### Technologies

 Technologies I specialize in as a Data Scientist and Full Stack Developer include:\